openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/annotation_converters/README.md

         data_dir/class_z/nsdf3.ext
         data_dir/class_z/[...]/asd932_.ext
     ```
+* `rctw_preprocessed`- converts preprocessed Reading Chinese Text in the Wild (RCTW) dataset to `TextDetectionAnnotation`.
+  * `annotation_file` - txt file contains annotation, where image and its annotation separated by tab.
+Image annotation is represented as json-string.

 ## <a name="customizing-dataset-meta"></a>Customizing Dataset Meta
 There are situations when we need to customize some default dataset parameters (e.g. replace original dataset label map with own.)